ITHelpDec/CPP-Concurrency-in-Action/Chapter 04 - Synchronising concurrent operations/README.md

 > _"This is why you need the std::unique_lock rather than the std::lock_guard — the waiting thread must unlock the mutex while it’s waiting and lock it again afterward, and std::lock_guard doesn’t provide that flexibility."_ – pg.
 76

+The term "spurious wake" was used at least once in C++ High Performance, and Concurrency in Action was referenced for learning more about this term - below is our first encounter of this term (relating to the most recent piece of code from the author).

+> _"When the waiting thread reacquires the mutex and checks the condition, if it isn’t in direct response to a notification from another thread, it’s called a spurious wake"_ – pg.
+76

+As mentioned earlier in this book, holding a mutex for longer than needed is less than ideal - the author recommends using a queue to transfer data between threads ("done well, ...\[it\] greatly reduces the possible number of synchronisation issues and race conditions.").

 #
 ### ...work in progress